 - WilsonPro 70 Plus: Large home or small office, larger number of users

-The WilsonPro 70 is one of Powerful Signal’s most popular systems, and it’s an excellent choice for large homes and small offices.
+The WilsonPro 70 was one of Powerful Signal’s most popular systems and was an excellent choice for large homes and small offices.

-The WilsonPro 70 Plus is the preferred model for buildings where better performance is needed with heavier user loads.
+The WilsonPro 70 Plus has replaced the discontinued Pro 70 as the preferred model for buildings where better performance is needed with heavier user loads.

 Need help choosing the best WilsonPro system?